![]() |

-With James Marvin Godwin
+Bessie's children with James Marvin Godwin |

-June 3, 1921 Johnston County, NC-July 20, 2009 Wilson, NC
+Emma Lee Godwin Cayton June 3, 1921 Johnston County, NC-July 20, 2009 Wilson, NC; Buried in Evergreen Memorial Park, Wilson, NC |

-Billie Horace Godwin
+Billy Horace Godwin |

 Bessie Lee was the daughter most like her mother.
 She was quiet, delicate and dainty with a sweet disposition.
 She had known James Marvin Godwin her entire life.
 He was a neighborhood boy.

-Marvin grew up in a family of farmers and he carried on that tradition.
 Center Ridge Presbyterian Church began on Feb.
 8, 1917.
 Among the charter members were Mr. and Mrs. Walter Stancil, Henry Stancil, Bessie Stancil and Marvin Godwin.

-Bessie married James Marvin Godwin in on March 17, 1917.
+Bessie married James Marvin Godwin on March 17, 1917.
 Frances was not entirely in favor of their relationship.

-While Frances was out of town tending a sick relative in Newport News, Va., Bessie took the opportunity to elope with Marvin.
-She snuck out of the house with sister's Ila's help.
 At first, Uncle Leonard hid her gloves in an attempt to delay the marriage.
 Agnes came to Bessie's rescue and in the end, Leonard gave Bessie her gloves.
 Bessie secretly dressed away from the house.

 Bessie and Marvin walked down to the home of W. Gray Pittman, Justice of the Peace and were married in his house.
 Lizzie Cockrell, another charter member of Center Ridge Church, was a witness.
 Bessie wore a white blouse and a navy blue suit over her nightgown.